Acceptance Commitment Therapy (ACT)

 What Is Acceptance And Commitment Therapy (ACT)?

-ACT is a behaviorally based form of psychotherapy.
+ACT is a behaviorally-based form of psychotherapy.
 Anxiety, anger, depression, grief, and other “negative” emotions are inevitable parts of life.
-We all learn patterns of behavior to suppress, avoid, deny, ignore and otherwise eliminate these unwanted emotions.
+We all learn patterns of behavior to suppress, avoid, deny, ignore, and otherwise eliminate these unwanted emotions.
 Patterns of behavior that ultimately get us into trouble and leave us stuck playing out the same patterns.
 The aim of ACT is to build more workable patterns to respond and relate to these thoughts and emotions in order to limit the influence they have on your behaviors.
-ACT also places an emphasis on clarifying and being aligned with what we value and find important in life.
+ACT also places an emphasis on clarifying and being aligned with personal values and what we find important in life.

 How Does ACT Help People Feel Better?

-Awareness and processing the effects of trauma, anxiety, anger, pain, depression, etc. are important, but only take us so far.
+Awareness and processing the effects of trauma, anxiety, anger, pain, depression, etc., are important but only take us so far.
 A fuller understanding of your thoughts and feelings is the first step toward recovery, but only the first.
-ACT addresses issues like betrayal, substance abuse, anxiety, depression, and chronic pain by using this awareness to interrupt counterproductive and unworkable behavioral patterns, and learn skills to build more adaptive, workable ones.
-ACTR has also shown effectiveness with helping people find relief from childhood trauma, emotional abuse, eating disorders, and PTSD.
+ACT addresses issues like betrayal, substance abuse, anxiety, depression, and chronic pain by using this awareness to interrupt counterproductive and unworkable behavioral patterns and learn skills to build more adaptive, workable ones.
+ACT has also shown effectiveness in helping people find relief from childhood trauma, emotional abuse, eating disorders, and PTSD.

 What Is The Difference Between ACT And Cognitive Behavioral Therapy (CBT)?

-ACT and CBT are both forms of psychotherapy, and are similar in that they address distressing thoughts, emotions and behaviors.
-CBT holds the stance that negative thoughts and emotions are responsible for symptoms while ACT views our relationship with, and response to, difficult thoughts and emotions as the real core of the problem.
+ACT and CBT are both forms of psychotherapy and are similar in that they address distressing thoughts, emotions, and behaviors.
+CBT holds the stance that negative thoughts and emotions are responsible for symptoms, while ACT views our relationship with and response to difficult thoughts and emotions as the real core of the problem.
 We don’t have as much control over our thoughts and emotions as we would like to think, but we do have complete agency over our behavior.
-While CBT focuses on symptom reduction and skill development, ACT takes a more holistic approach in viewing the goal of therapy to improve your overall quality of life, and to develop skills to maintain that long term.
+While CBT focuses on symptom reduction and skill development, ACT takes a more holistic approach in viewing the goal of therapy as improving your overall quality of life and developing skills to maintain that long term.
 I use ACT to help people identify their core values and learn how to live in a way that aligns with them.

 How Does ACT Work?